albertcoder/Memory-Game/README.md

 ### Project Review:
 This project is an amusement game for testing memory and sharpening intellectual skills.
+The player basically has to memorize the card and its location.
+The game has a 4*4 deck of cards i.e. 16 cards which is 8 pairs of identical twins.
+Keep locating and displaying until you find all the pairs.

 ### How to run the game:
 The game can be either downloaded as zip file or cloned from the following link: